tardate/LittleArduinoProjects/Electronics101/DigitalLogic/XorWithNandGates/README.md

 I recently needed an XOR gate, but only had NAND gates on hand.

-NAND (and NOR) gates are sometimes known as "universal" logic elements, as it is possible to contruct any other type of logic gate with them.
+NAND (and NOR) gates are sometimes known as "universal" logic elements, as it is possible to construct any other type of logic gate with them.

 So while a little wasteful, I'm using the four NAND gates of a single 74LS132 chip to produce one XOR gate.

 ### XOR From NAND Logic